AlejoCode/goRestApi/README.md

-# goRestApi
+# REST API made in Go

 Api done in Go for using just $ go run main.go

-# REST API made in Go

-It is entirely written in the file main.go

 ## Run